symfony/symfony-docs/cookbook/deployment/azure-website.rst

     This cookbook has a section dedicated to explaining how to configure your Azure Website Git repository and how to push the commits to be deployed.
 See `Deploying from Git`_.
-You can also learn more about configuring PHP internal settings on the official page `PHP MSDN documentation`_.
+You can also learn more about configuring PHP internal settings on the official `PHP MSDN documentation`_ page.

 Enabling the PHP intl Extension
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~